-Project Appraisal Panel

-Sandwell Adult and Family Learning Service

-Tipton College

-Alexandra Road

-TIPTON

-DY4 7NR

-Or email to: kerry_davison@sandwell.gov.uk

-Numbered questions in the application form will be scored using the following criteria.
+Project Appraisal Panel Sandwell Adult and Family Learning Service Tipton College Alexandra Road TIPTON DY4 7NR Or email to: sian_breese@sandwell.gov.uk Numbered questions in the application form will be scored using the following criteria.
 Applications must score a minimum 70% against marking criteria to qualify for funding.

-Category Definition Score Range Unacceptable No response to the question or the response is highly inaccurate or irrelevant.
-0 Poor 1 Satisfactory An acceptable response submitted in terms of the level of detail, accuracy and relevance.
+Category Definition Score Range Unacceptable UnacceptableNo response to the question or the response is highly inaccurate or irrelevant.
+Poor Limited response provided, or a response that is inadequate, substantially irrelevant, inaccurate or misleading or only partially addresses the question.
+1 Satisfactory An acceptable response submitted in terms of the level of detail, accuracy and relevance.
 The response is good but there are either some omissions of important factors or negative indications that reduce the extent to which the project aims will be achieved.
 2 Good A good response submitted in terms of detail and relevance and clearly meets the project aims with no negative indications or inconsistencies.
 3 Excellent A comprehensive response submitted in terms of detail and relevance and clearly meets or exceeds the project aims with no negative indications or inconsistencies.
 4

-ANNEX A - Priority Learning Aims to be supported under this Adult Skills Programme Funding Specification in 2016-2017.
+ANNEX A - Priority Learning Aims to be supported under this Adult Skills Programme Funding Specification in 2018-2019.